Tina Modotti

 Tina Modotti was a photographer whose bare, essential style led her to seek a direct and immediate communication with the people she photographed in Mexico.

-She was born in Italy but moved to San Francisco in 1913 where she worked in a textile factory.
+She was born into a poor socialist family in Italy and became a factory worker at the age of fourteen.
+In 1913, at the age of sixteen she emigrated to San Francisco where she worked in a textile factory.
 It was living in San Francisco from 1913 to 1922 that Modotti became interested in the culture and art of Latin America.
 She made her way to Hollywood and acted in a few movies.
 In 1915, she married the painter and poet Roubaix de l’Abrie Richey, who visited Mexico in 1922 but fell sick and died before Modotti could reach him.

-She met the photographer Edward Weston in 1921, and in 1923 Weston and she lived and photographed together in Mexico City for three years.
+In Southern California she met the photographer Edward Weston in 1921, who became her lover and instructor.
+In 1923, Weston left his wife to join Modotti in Mexico City where they lived and photographed together for three years.
 She became his model, collaborator and lover.
 At times Modotti was better known as his mistress than as a photographer.
-However, it seems that her work might have influenced his.
+From him, she learned to use unconventional perspectives, simple forms, sharp focus, and tight compositons.

 After Weston returned to California, Modotti continued to live in Mexico City where she dedicated herself to photography and politics, portraying the lives and habits of the Mexican people with sincerity.
 She associated with artists such as Diego Rivera, Frida Kahlo, David Alfaro Siqueiros, and Jose Clemente Orozco.
 Many of the published photographs of Rivera’s frescoes were made by her.